hsaktiwy/Transcendence/Note.md

 becarefull:
-    keep the secret key used in production secret! (backend/api{or app}/setting.py/SECRET_KEY)
+    - keep the secret key used in production secret! (backend/api{or app}/setting.py/SECRET_KEY)
+    - There is some comment marked as 'destroyThis' to destroy it before push {Hamza Saktiwy}

 Production levels:
     + added cors to our project mainsetting